School ofBiology DepartmentContinueContinue to the Biology Department's website

 Biology Department offices are located on the second floor of the Hickman Science Center, along with two general and four specialized laboratories.
 Lecture halls are located on the first floor.

 Careers in Biology

-One Southern biology graduate is a senior biologist at the Georgia Aquarium in Atlanta after three years of work at the Ripley’s Aquarium of the Smoky Mountains.
+One Southern biology graduate is a senior biologist at the National Aquarium in Baltimore after working in the Georgia Aquarium in Atlanta and before that the Ripley’s Aquarium of the Smoky Mountains.
 She was chosen as one of two senior biologists to oversee the Ocean Voyager exhibit, the largest of its kind in the world at 6.4 million gallons.